 Yes.
 Shore Protect Team builds new waterfront structures and repairs existing ones for El Reno, OK properties on Lake Thunderbird and Lake Hefner.
 We assess each existing structure for damage from wave action, water level variation, and material deterioration before recommending repair or full replacement.
 Many El Reno, OK waterfront structures benefit from targeted repairs - replacing damaged piling, decking, or hardware - rather than complete reconstruction.

 Send us photos of your lakefront property and your location in El Reno, OK for a free preliminary consultation.
-We review shoreline conditions, wave exposure, and permit requirements for your specific location on Lake Thunderbird and Lake Hefner and outline the right approach and cost range for your project.
 Contact Shore Protect Team to get started.